BenSampo/laravel-enum/README.md

 2. Run rector with `vendor/bin/rector process`
 3. Run [`php artisan enum:to-native`](#php-artisan-enumto-native) on the enum class
 4. Review and validate the code changes for missed edge cases
+   - there is no equivalent to `Enum::fromKey()`, either replace usages or implement the method in your native enum

 TODO check if 2. and 3. can be done in a single run of rector or if that would leave the project partially converted